eventql/eventql/doc/tables/partitioning.md

 The partioning is more or less transparent to users.
 If you want to learn about the intricate details of the algorithm, have a look at the internals section.
-Still there are few things that you have to consider while designing your data model for EventQL:
+Still there are a few things that you have to consider while designing your data model for EventQL:

 ## The Primary Key